Trump says Mar-a-Lago was "raided" by FBI - NewsBreak

 There are several investigations known to be underway into the former president, although a civil probe by New York Attorney General Letitia James into the Trump Organization and an inquiry in Fulton County, Georgia into whether Trump and his allies interfered in the 2020 election would likely not require involvement from federal authorities.

-Arden Farhi, Jeff Pegues, Andres Triay, Ed O'Keefe, Fin Gómez and Aaron Navarro contributed to this report.
+Arden Farhi, Jeff Pegues, Andres Triay, Ed O'Keefe and Fin Gómez contributed to this report.